sathishp5/peer5-docs/docs/Guides/Setting up HLS live streaming server using NGINX.md

 }
 ```

-Note that the example points `/mnt/hls/` as the target path.
+Note that the example points `/mnt/hls/` as the target path for the hls playlist and video files.
-change this to a different directory but make sure that nginx have **write permissions**.
+you can change this to a different directory but make sure that nginx have **write permissions**.
-to fix permissions you can use this command:

-    chown -R nginx:nginx /mnt/hls
+__http server config__

 since hls consists of static files, a simple http server can be set up with two additions, correct MIME types and CORS headers.